 Operated by Beaufort Country Public Works and located on McKay Creek and the Intracoastal Waterway (SC Highway 278 at Pinckney Island), this pier is open year-round for saltwater fishing.
 Parking is available; no fee to fish.
 Call 843.846.3910 or visit.

 Daufuskie Island Dock and Float:

 Daufuskie Island is only accessible by boat, and you can book a cruise from nearby Shelter Cove Marina.
 Operated by Beaufort County Public Works, Daufuskie Island Dock and Float and is located near New River on the Intracoastal Waterway.
 Parking, restrooms are available; no fee to fish.

 Jarvis Creek Park:

 Located just across the bridge to Bluffton and the May River, fishing is available from the many docks along the shore.
 Access permission is required.
-For directions, visit; for excursions, call 843.304.2878 or visit.
+For excursions, call 843.304.2878 or visit.